-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs homeless with housing and support services.

-The town is no longer providing CDBG funds to MACC to perform homeless outreach.
-MACC contacted the town to say available funding from other resources was sufficient to cover related costs.
-Their outreach case workers investigate issues reported by the police, engage business owners along Main St. (an area where homeless tend to congregate) and meet with visitors to MACC's Community Kitchen.
+MACC receives funding through the Human Services Department, supplemented by additional Covid-related Town funds, to cover the cost of their homeless outreach.
+Their outreach case worker continues to investigate issues reported by the police, engage business owners along Main St. (an area where homeless tend to congregate) and meet with visitors to MACC's Community Kitchen.

 MACC staff works tirelessly to provide services to homeless and low-income residents and connect these individuals with programs provided by area organizations or develop new programs to meet identified needs.
-MACC, CHR and SAFS meet at least monthly to coordinate efforts to connect homeless with housing and support services.
+MACC, CHR and SAFS continue to meet at least monthly to coordinate efforts and connect